 - Residential property assessment values are based on the sales comparison approach.

 - Non-residential property assessment values (i.e. industrial, retail, office) are based on an income approach.

 - Considers the relationship between typical/current market income and value, reflecting the activities of the participants in the market place.

-- Sales used in the analysis occurred prior to July 1, 2012 and the valuation date is July 1, 2012.
+- Sales used in the analysis are prior to the valuation date of July 1, 2013.

 Why This Matters to You?
 (In a revenue neutral scenario)